Gasherbrum IV

 Gasherbrum IV, (Note: گاشر برم ۔ ۴; རྒ་ཥཱ་བྲུམ་། - ༤; 加舒尔布鲁木IV峰 (加舒爾布魯木IV峰, Jiāshūěrbùlǔmù IV Fēng)) originally surveyed as K3, is the 17th highest mountain on Earth and the 6th highest in Pakistan, as well as the highest independent mountain under eight thousand metres in Pakistan.

 One of the peaks in the Gasherbrum massif, its immense West Face looms over the glacial junction of Concordia.
 The Name "Gasherbrum" is often claimed to mean "Shining Wall", presumably a reference to this face's tendency to reflect the rays of the setting sun, but in fact it comes from "rgasha" (beautiful) and "brum" (mountain) in Balti, hence it actually means "beautiful mountain."

 Despite its lower height relative to the surrounding eight-thousanders, Gasherbrum IV is a venerated challenge among mountaineers.

+Features

+Seen on approach from the Baltoro Glacier, Gasherbrum IV serves as the western anchor for the main arc of the Gasherbrum range.
+Carved by glaciers, it is a huge, steep fin of marble and limestone, wider on its western and eastern sides and narrowing considerably toward its col with Gasherbrum VII in the south.

+From the South Gasherbrum Glacier, a steep, dangerous icefall separates it from Gasherbrum III, and, by extension, the rest of the massif.
+While the 1958 route of first ascent climbed into the cirque above to reach the Northeast Ridge, and a handful of abortive attempts on the 900-meter East Face have accessed it, it has never been successfully repeated due to ever-increasing hazards from falling ice and rock.
+While fleetingly visible from the flanks of the two 8000-meter giants immediately to the north, the glaciated North Face, sequestered in one of the least-visited parts of the Chinese Karakoram, is barely documented and has never been attempted.

+By far the most famous feature of the peak in mountaineering circles is its immense West Face, which enjoys great visibility on the trek into the heart of the Baltoro Muztagh.
+Although a favored target by elite alpinists, not every expedition to reach the top of this wall has continued on to the highest point at the south end of the summit ridge; while surmounting the wall is coveted prize unto itself, true summit rates on this extremely difficult peak are consequently even narrower as a result.
+To date, the East and South Faces and South and Southeast Ridges of Gasherbrum IV have repelled all climbing attempts, some fatally.